Hall Surname Meaning, History & Origin

 - Sir John Hall was New Zealand Prime Minister in 1878 and an early advocate of the female vote.

 - Wes Hall was a great fast bowler in the West Indian cricket team of the 1960’s.

 - Sir Peter Hall is a well-known English theatre and film director.

 - 184,000 in America (most numerous in Texas)

 - 66,000 elsewhere (most numerous in Australia)

 Select Hall and Like Surnames

 The border between Scotland and England was a lawless area for well over three hundred years and the subject of many stories and hearsays.
 Families on both sides of the border took part in the raids, attacking villages and stealing cattle on the way.
 Eventually, following the unification of the Scottish and English crowns in 1603, the area was pacified.
 There were mass executions and banishments, many to the new Protestant colony in Ulster.
-These were some of the prominent Border family surnames at that time that you can check out.

 Return to Main Page